redgeneLauren/HTMLcourse-sample/Content/WorkingWithForms/Forms.facts.md

 1. `<input>` - It is used to create different types of form controls from a user input.
 The form controls of `<input>` depends on the value written inside the `type` attribute .
 Attributes in the `<input>` element are:

 - `name` - It sets the label of the form control.
-The attribute value is written in text format.

 - `value` - It sets the value of the form control.
-The attribute value is written in text format.

 - `type` - It sets the type of form control.
-The `type` attribute value are:
+The `type` attribute values are:

     - `<input type="text">` - It is a textfield type of form control.